 If you are sanding high ceilings or walls where the use of a ladder or pole sander is required, make certain to follow proper ladder usage and safety tips.
 You’re better off climbing down and moving the ladder than you are leaning to sand a hard-to-reach spot.

 Do You Sand Drywall Mud Between Coats?

-It’s good practice to sand your drywall compound in between coats.
-A little bit of work with 120 grit sandpaper in between applications of mud will smooth trouble spots.
+Always sand your drywall compound in between coats.
+A little bit of work with 100 or 120 grit sandpaper in between applications of mud will smooth trouble spots.
 This leads to a smoother follow-up coat and prevents more mud from building up in problem areas.
 A quick sanding between coats can save a lot of work in the long run, and contribute to a much better-finished product.

 How Long Should You Wait to Sand Drywall Mud?

 Wait at least 24 hours after applying drywall mud before sanding.
 Sanding too soon will often reveal partially dried mud beneath the surface.
 Moist drywall mud is easily damaged, even from light sanding.
 Attempting to sand drywall mud before it’s been allowed to dry for 24 hours can often undo your work and create the need for you to apply more mud.